Barbara Thiering

 Barbara Elizabeth Thiering (15 November 1930 – 16 November 2015) was an Australian historian, theologian, and biblical exegete specialising in the origins of the early Christian Church.
-In books and journal articles, she challenged Christian orthodoxy, espousing the view that new findings present alternative answers to its supernatural beliefs.
-Her analysis has been rejected by both New Testament scholars and scholars in Judaism.
+In books and journal articles, she challenged Christian orthodoxy, espousing the view that new findings present alternative answers to its supernaturalistic beliefs.
+Her analysis has been widely rejected by New Testament scholars and scholars in Judaism.

 Background

 Born in Sydney, Australia, as Barbara Houlsby, she married Barry Thiering in the late 1940s.
 She graduated in 1952 from the University of Sydney with First Class Honours in Modern Languages, was a high school teacher of languages for several years, and then, while caring for her three young children, continued study and research privately.
 She obtained an external B.D. degree from the University of London, a M.Th. degree from Melbourne College of Divinity, and a Ph.D. degree from the University of Sydney in 1973.